-A study about how color impacts marketing reveal that about 90% of the respondents make snap judgments about a product on the basis of its color.
-Interestingly, sensible use of colors contributes to product differentiation and influences feelings, moods and attitudes toward a particular product.
+A study about how color impacts marketing reveals that about 90% of the respondents make snap judgments about a product based on its color.
+Interestingly, sensible use of colors contributes to product differentiation and influences feelings, moods, and attitudes toward a particular product.

-How a consumer forms a reaction on point of purchase (POP) displays is also influenced by the dominant color of the display.
-Displays with blue or green background colors attract the most attention while displays with white background color attract the least attention.
+How a consumer forms a reaction on the point of purchase (POP) displays is also influenced by the display’s dominant color.
+Displays with blue or green background colors attract the most attention, while displays with white background color attract the least attention.

-There is another study confirming that intents to purchase are affected by colors based on the impact of a consumer’s brand perception.
+Another study confirms that intents to purchase are affected by colors based on the impact of a consumer’s brand perception.
 Consumers are tended to associate colors with the brand personality.
 Think of Harley Davidson.
 Aren’t the motorcycles cool and rugged?

 When picking the right color of the brand or products and their packaging, remember color appropriateness.
 For the consumers, this is more important.
 Think of it this way: do you think Harley-Davidson will sell a pink, glittery Harley ever?
 Not!

-Needless to say, while there are no straightforward guidelines in choosing brand color(s), color is a critical aspect in branding.
-We, consumers, create brand identity based on their colors.
+Needless to say, while there are no straightforward guidelines in choosing a brand color(s), color is a critical aspect of branding.
+We, consumers, create a brand identity based on their colors.
 Marketers read: the human brain responds better to brand names.

-Brand creates moods and feelings that directly relates to persuasion.
+The brand creates moods and feelings that directly relate to persuasion.
 Apple uses white in communicating its affinity for simple and clean designs.
 So, determine what emotions you are trying to evoke when choosing a brand color.
 Perhaps, this Wheel of Emotions may help you decide:

 In this context, red may spark excitement, but it also diminishes analytical thinking.
 Reflect this simple stance in choosing the right color of your brand.